krychu/bdh/README.md

     </td>
   </tr>
 </table>

+BDH's architecture enables direct visualization of its internal computation.
+The challenge is that inference relies on multiple superimposed topologies: fixed learned circuits (the model weights) and dynamic activations that change at inference time.

 The model has 8,000+ neurons but for clarity I render only the hub subgraph selected by connectivity degree.
 Specifically: neurons are ranked by their degree in Gx (counting edges where |Gx[i,j]| > threshold), top candidates are selected, and small disconnected components are pruned.
 Remarkably, the sparse, modular organization you see is emergent.
 The model was not hard-coded to have hubs, but spontaneously organized itself this way from random initialization.
 This replicates the paper's empirical findings.